cicatrixx/UU_Reproducible-Codes/README.md

 Set reminders throughout your code for improvements you want to make using TODO/FIXME. this is an option in most programming languages.
 For matlab see here: https://www.mathworks.com/help/matlab/matlab_prog/add-reminders-to-files.html.
 This is like writing intermittent todos in latex file that you can compile into an overarching list in the end.

+In the long run, it is better to have many small buliding blocks than one big block function!

+Work on **code-refactoring**:
+- Go through all script and use colors to distinguish code sections -- Use yellow for scripted code, purple for structured code (for-loops, functions, etc.), and green for comments
+- Identify section that you can convert to function - add todos first, then prioritize what to do not versus what to save for later
+- Refactor your code for better readability and reusability